 means of reaching ‘Proxima Centauri’, but would provide them with untold years worth of research into the mystifying technology.

 This magnificent device had in fact shortened the journey by an unimaginable scale.
 Humanity would

 reach the fabled star on board the newly christened vessel ‘Aspire’ within one hundred and ten years.

 Space was quieter than quiet, with only the tranquil sounds of planetary bodies echoing endlessly through time, there was no sign of disturbance, until humanity arrived.

-Star system-wide scans had been running for a while now, the passengers aboard 'Ascendance' were becoming more and more agitated, as absurd as that sounded, especially considering the fact that they were all born in space and had not been on a planet before.
+Star system-wide scans had been running for a while now.
+The passengers aboard 'Ascendance' were becoming more and more agitated, as absurd as that sounded; especially considering the fact that they were all born in space and had not set foot on a planetary surface before.

 There was but one thing left for them to do, they would have to remain confined to their ship in instilled anxiety, bearing a forlorn hope.
 The discovery of such a habitable planet within this star system was just that after all, a forlorn hope.

 Morale throughout the entire vessel had been declining toward an all new low.
 Countless soul-crushing minutes had crawled by, and then suddenly there

 it was, a stunning rock-ridden world.
 The world appeared to be a lot smaller than they had originally thought, and well hidden too, yet there it was, sitting majestically before them.